The Benefits of E-Invoicing (Electronic Invoicing)

 For paper or PDF invoices, the documents must be stored, sorted, and re-entered into the AP (accounts payable) system.
 These steps, especially data re-entry, are inherently time-consuming and prone to error.

 With e-invoicing, data is sent directly from the supplier to the buyer’s AP system, eliminating the need for manual data re-entry.
-As a result of decreased workload, accounting staff can devote more time to perform high-value activities.
+As a result, accounting staff can devote more time to high-value activities.

-E-invoicing enables AP departments to automate the validations of invoices before they are routed to line of business managers for approval.
+E-invoicing enables AP departments to automatically validate invoices before they are routed to the line of business managers for approval.
 These validations ensure that all the calculations, such as VAT (GST) amounts, are correct.
-They also help identify which goods are being purchased by which departments.
+They also aid in identifying which departments are purchasing which goods.

 They also match the invoices with other procurement documents, such as contracts and purchase orders.
 For instance, the prices on the invoice must match those in the contract.
 The goods’ descriptions must match those on the PO and goods receipt.

-Because data entry and validations are automated, there is less need for the buyer’s staff to call the supplier to confirm the reception of invoices or make inquiries about the details.
+Because data entry and validation are automated, there is less need for the buyer’s staff to call the supplier to confirm the receipt of invoices or make inquiries about the details.

 The benefits of e-invoicing for buyers are greatly enhanced if the e-invoicing solution comes equipped with a supplier portal.
-It enables suppliers to track the status of invoices as well as the approval and payment information.
-Suppliers are able to see if their invoices have been received, which have been approved, and which have been submitted for payment.
+It enables suppliers to track the status of invoices as well as approval and payment information.
+Suppliers can see if their invoices have been received, approved, and submitted for payment.
 As a result, the need for follow-up calls is markedly reduced.

 2. Reduced costs

-Thanks to the reduction, or even complete elimination, of manual data re-entry, sorting, validation, and registering of invoices, e-invoicing can deliver substantial cost savings of 60 to 80 per cent.
+Thanks to the reduction, or even complete elimination, of manual data re-entry, sorting, validation, and registration of invoices, e-invoicing can deliver substantial cost savings of 60 to 80 per cent.

 3. Take advantage of early payment discounts